MatijaSi/Welmish-Woundikins/README.md

-# Welmish-Woundikins 1%
+# Welmish-Woundikins 0.5%
-Made using Ruby and BearLibTerminal library.
+Made using Ruby and Curses.

 ### Installation:
-You will need to have one of the newer versions of Ruby installed and fiddle and rbconfig gems.
+You will need to have one of the newer versions of Ruby installed and maybe the curses gem.
-Simply put all files into one directory and put the font file (terminal12x12.png) into fonts subdirectory.

-Then run in terminal: ruby main.rb
+Put all files into one directory.
+Then run in terminal: ruby main.rb It should work on Linux, however if it doesn't, make sure you have ncurses installed.
+It wasn't tested on the other systems.

 ### Controls:
-Nethack keys to move.
+Nethack keys to move and attack, for up-left move/attack you can use either y or z.

 ### Implemented:
-Simple map generator, simple combat.
+Simple map generator with sectors partly implemented, simplest combat, FoV, death.

 ### Goals:
 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
-Atmosphere will be mostly present through short descriptions of creatures, map features... (these will also be generated).
+Atmosphere will be mostly present through short descriptions of creatures, items, map features...

 ### Version goals:
 1%   - Basic movement and combat, simple map generator, player can die, simple FoV.